i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

 Migration
 =========

 No backward compatibility issues.
-Routers advertising a router.version of 0.9.TBD or higher in their RouterInfo must support this feature.
+Routers advertising a router.version of 0.9.46 or higher in their RouterInfo must support this feature.
-Routers must not send a DatabaseLookup with the new flags to routers with a version less than 0.9.TBD.
+Routers must not send a DatabaseLookup with the new flags to routers with a version less than 0.9.46.
+If a database lookup message with bit 4 set and bit 1 unset is mistakenly sent to a router without support, it will probably ignore the supplied key and tag, and sent the reply unencrypted.

 References
 ==========